DeniseGH/BDT_project_RiskProfiling/README.md

 How it works?

-- Running the main.py file creates a SQL database in the project folder with three tables: loan_records, fully_paid, and ongoing.
+- By running the main.py file a SQL database in the project folder with three tables: loan_records, fully_paid, and ongoing is created.

 - The loan application simulation trial begins by prompting the user to provide all the necessary information for making an informed decision.
 Alternatively, the input modality can be turned off, and a randomly generated loan request can be used.